anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * Discovery of the pledge by the registrar-agent MUST be possible.

-  * As the registrar-agent MUST be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.
+  * As the registrar-agent MUST be able to request data objects for bootstrapping of the pledge, the pledge MUST offer corresponding endpoints as defined in {{pledge_ep}}.

-  * The registrar-agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge includes into the PVR.
+  * The registrar-agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge MUST include into the PVR as defined in {{pvrt}} and {{pvrr}}.
     This allows the registrar to identify, with which registrar-agent the pledge was in contact.

   * Order of exchanges in the BRSKI-PRM call flow is different those in BRSKI {{RFC8995}}, as the PVR and PER are collected at once and provided to the registrar.